thegrunge36/adaptive-video-encoder-releases/README.md

 No. `ffmpeg`, `ffprobe`, `dovi_tool`, `hdr10plus_tool` and `mkvmerge` are all bundled inside the binary on all three platforms.
 Download and run — that's it.

 **Do Dolby Vision and HDR10+ work automatically?**
 Yes.
-The binary auto-detects Dolby Vision (Profile 5/7/8.x) and HDR10+ (SMPTE 2094-40) sources and preserves the metadata with no configuration.
-If a source carries both (rare), Dolby Vision takes priority since both carry per-frame tone-mapping and only one can be active on the display at a time.
+The binary auto-detects Dolby Vision (Profile 5/7/8.x) and HDR10+ (SMPTE 2094-40) sources and preserves both metadata tracks with no configuration.
+If a source carries both, they coexist in the HEVC bitstream: Dolby Vision displays use the RPU, HDR10+-only displays (e.g. Samsung) use the SMPTE 2094-40 SEI.
+Selection happens on the player/display side based on what it supports.

 **Does Profile 7 → 8.1 conversion work?**
 Yes, it's the default.
 Profile 7 (FEL/MEL) is extracted and reinjected as 8.1, compatible with most modern Dolby Vision players.
 If you'd rather output HDR10 than accept the conversion, use `--preserve-dv-profile`.